orchidsoftware/orchid.software/docs/en/docs/rows.md

 }
 ```

-Now, when used, we will pass the prefix and header values:
+To use the `AddressLayout` class, pass the prefix and title values as arguments:

 ```php
 public function layout(): array